Juul to pay North Carolina $40 mln over claims it targeted youth

 Under pressure from regulators, the company had already pulled popular flavors such as mango and cucumber from retail store shelves and shut down its social media channels on Instagram and Facebook.

-The company still faces more than 2,000 lawsuits over its e-cigarette marketing.
-The U.S. Federal Trade Commission in March asked Juul and other e-cigarette makers to hand over sales and advertising data.
+Juul, in which Marlboro maker Altria Group MO.N took a 35 percent stake in 2018, still faces more than 2,000 lawsuits over its e-cigarette marketing.
+The U.S. Federal Trade Commission in March asked it and other e-cigarette makers to hand over sales and advertising data.

 (Reporting by Brendan Pierson in New York; Editing by Dan Grebler)